CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ## Customize bundler

 We use [Rollup](https://rollupjs.org) for the pre-build phase.
-Which means you need to change Rollup config if you want to customize your build.
+This means you need to change Rollup config if you want to customize your build.
 The purpose of the phase is to build plain JavaScript, so you won't need to customize Next.js's Webpack config.

 By default CMS build command can transpile React and handle CSS/SASS (by passing stylesheets to Next.js).
 After generating Theme template with Cromwell CLI, you will also have TypeScript compiler in the build config.